FuyinChe/AMOD5640ProjectFrontend/README.md

 ### Data Visualization
 1. Log in to your account
-2. Navigate to the dashboard
+2. Navigate to either dashboard:
+   - **Dashboard (Chart.js)**: Traditional charts with ng2-charts
+   - **Dashboard (Plotly)**: Advanced interactive visualizations
 3. Use date range filters to select time periods
 4. View interactive charts for different environmental metrics
 5. Hover over chart elements for detailed information
+6. Use Plotly dashboard features like zoom, pan, and export

 ### Data Export
 1. Go to the Environmental Sample Data page